derekhuggens/ElectionUAnalysis/README.md

   1. Calculate the voter turnout for each county.
   2. Calculate the percentage of votes from each county out of the total count.
   3. Calculate the county with the highest voter turnout.

+Finally, once the Python election script was run, it should output the election results in layman's format within a text file that is easily read and understood.

 ## Resources

 ###